By Ryan Cox

 • Plan and manage all the relocation logistics — from packing, loading, offloading, and unpacking.

-Alternatively, you can hire a moving company to handle many of the unpleasant parts of interstate relocation.
+Alternatively, you can hire a moving company to handle many of the unpleasant parts of relocation with interstate moving services.

 • Reduced breakage risks because of specialized equipment and tools storing your valuable and fragile belongings.